consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/reference_contributor.md

 ```

 ## 10.7.
 Register the Reference Contributor
-The `SimpleReferenceContributor` implementation is registered with the IntelliJ Platform using the `com.intellij.psi.referenceContributor` extension point.
+The `SimpleReferenceContributor` implementation is registered with the Consulo using the `com.intellij.psi.referenceContributor` extension point.

 ```xml
   <extensions defaultExtensionNs="com.intellij">